 An elevator speech is a short, 1-2 sentence statement that clearly defines who you work with (target market) and the way in which you help them.
 About 10 seconds long, it’s used primarily at networking events to communicate what you do and potentially stimulate discussion.

-A tagline is an effective way to communicate the brand’s “unique value proposition” powerfully, succinctly and memorably.
+A tagline is an effective way to communicate the brand’s “unique value proposition” powerfully, succinctly, and in a memorable way.
 It communicates in a short, unique sentence, what your brand is or what your brand does.

 Client Brand Experience

 This describes the consistent interaction between a professional service firm and its clients over the duration of their relationship.
 The experience a client has with a firm reflects how the client feels about the firm in general and how they perceive the brand.
-Hopefully this information helps give you a better understanding of the branding process in a professional service firm.
+Hopefully, this information helps give you a better understanding of the branding process in a professional service firm.
 If you have additional questions around the branding process, stay tuned for future blog posts from PSM!
-Kristy Gusick is available for 90-minute ‘Marketing Brainstorming Sessions’ to discuss how to maximize your own personal marketing strengths.
-During this session, she will review with you your personal strengths, your work experience, your target market, your niche and most importantly the goals you have for yourself and your practice.
-After the call, you will receive a follow-up email summarizing several immediate sales and marketing opportunities you can take advantage of immediately.
-Click here if you would like to schedule a session with Kristy!